medcomdk/ehmi/docs/assets/documents/ecore/ehmiSMP/index.md

 <br/>

-Værdien i ProcessIdentifier er identisk med den tilsvarende ehmiSBDH-registrering for BusinessScope/Scope[PROCESSID]:
+The value in ProcessIdentifier is identical with the corresponding ehmiSBDH-registration for BusinessScope/Scope[DOCUMENTID]:

-Værdien hentes fra nedenstående:
+The value is obtained from the following:

     ProcessList/Process/ProcessIdentifier

     sdn-emergence

-Umiddelbart er værdien af statisk karakter.
-Dette vil ændre sig, når der kommunikeres ind og ud af sundhedsområdet.
-Udtrykket "sdn-emergence" står for en meddelelses "opkomst" på sundhedsdomænet/sundhedsdatanettet "sdn"
+By now, the value is of static character.
+This will change when communicating in and out of the healthcare area.
+The term “sdn-emergence” stands for the ”emergence” of a message on the health domain/health data network “sdn”.

 <br/>

-### SMP hos Digital Europe (EU)
+### SMP at Digital Europe (EU)

 <br/>

-<a href="https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/SMP" target="_blank">SMP hos Digital Europe (EU)</a>
+<a href="https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/SMP" target="_blank">SMP at Digital Europe (EU)</a>